Skip to Content

 Helicopter tour over the Grand Canyon

-There are a lot of Canyons but even just trying to see the whole of the Grand Canyon in one day is slightly impossible!
+There are a lot of Canyons nearby but even just trying to see the whole of the Grand Canyon in one day is slightly impossible!
 If you want to really explore the National Parks, then set aside a week to do so.

 It may even be worth spending a week on the strip and then moving to a hotel further afield to visit the parks.

-Renting a car in Vegas is a great way to explore the nearby national parks; Alamo, Thrifty, National Car and Enterprise are all trustworthy, affordable and highly rated options in Las Vegas.
+Renting a car in Vegas is a great way to explore the nearby national parks; Alamo, Thrifty, National Car and Enterprise are all trustworthy, affordable, and highly rated options in Las Vegas.

 The Las Vegas strip at night with traffic